 The deck is equipped with a helipad to support air rescue operations by a single helicopter.

-The maritime search-and-rescue vessel is equipped with underwater communication systems, navigation complex, search equipment, as well as hydrological measuring equipment.
+The maritime search-and-rescue vessel is equipped with underwater communication systems, navigation complex, search equipment and hydrological measuring equipment.

 Propulsion and performance of Igor Belousov